(Last updated 9/22/2014; last reviewed 9/22/2014)

 Testing shows that you are infected with HIV, but you can still take steps to protect your health.
 Begin by talking to your health care provider about antiretroviral therapy (ART).
 ART is the use of HIV medicines to treat HIV infection.
 ART involves taking a combination of HIV medicines every day.
 ART helps people with HIV live longer, healthier lives.
 ART also reduces the risk of sexual transmission of HIV.
 Your health care provider will help you decide when to start treatment and what HIV medicines to take.

-The Centers for Disease Control and Prevention (CDC) recommends HIV testing for everyone 13 to 64 years old as part of routine medical care.
+The Centers for Disease Control and Prevention (CDC) recommends that health care providers test everyone 13 to 64 years old for HIV at least once as part of routine medical care.
+CDC recommends that people at increased risk of HIV infection get tested at least once a year.

 Because HIV can be transmitted in breast milk, HIV-infected women in the United States should not breastfeed their babies.
 In the United States, baby formula is a safe and healthy alternative to breast milk.